nik01010/dashboardThemeSwitcher/README.md

       ...
 ```
 - Insert the uiChangeThemeDropdown() function where you want the live theme switcher drop-down to be displayed.
+- This will create a drop-down with Id 'dbxChangeTheme', which can be monitored in the server part of the application.
 ```R
       ...
       tabItem(